 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 When you think sour cream, dairy-free seems like the farthest thing from your mind, but vegan and dairy-free cooks can use this recipe as a fix.
-This dairy-free sour cream recipe is much better than the traditional tofu-based sour cream alternative, which always seems either a little too stiff or a little too "beany."
+This dairy-free sour cream recipe is much better than the traditional tofu-based sour cream alternative, which often seems either a little too stiff or a little too "beany."

 Gather the ingredients.